Bard Mesh Update

 Pelvic Mesh Verdicts

-Verdicts, settlements, manufacturers, products, and jurisdictions follows:
+Bard verdicts, settlements, manufacturers, products, and jurisdictions are in bold as follows:

 - 7/12: $5.5 million – Christine Scott – C.R.
 Bard (Avaulta Plus) – CA